Define a Kubernetes Cluster Build Infrastructure

 Before You Begin

 Here's a short video that walks you through adding a Harness Kubernetes Cluster Connector and Harness Kubernetes Delegate.
-The Delegate is added to the target cluster and then the Kubernetes Cluster Connector uses the Delegate to connect to the cluster.
+The Delegate is added to the target cluster, then the Kubernetes Cluster Connector uses the Delegate to connect to the cluster.

 Step 1: Create a Kubernetes Cluster